pleabargain/EnglishHelpsYourCareer/verbs.md

 # finish finished (t) (reg)
+## dialogue
+---

+Ana: Did you finish your work?

+Bob: Not really!

+---

 - We have finished moving in!
 - We have finished our code review. (present perfect simple)
 - I was finishing my lunch when she walked in. (past continuous)
 - I could have finished earlier but the holidays got in the way!